OPERA PROGRAMS BERLIN

 PROGRAM DESCRIPTION

-For all artists who ask...
+For the artists who ask the question...

-I want to produce a concert, an opera, or form an arts organization - how do I get the skill set needed to do so?
+I want to produce a concert, an opera, or form an arts organization -

 • Walk through a production process - how to, from conception to wrap-up